-The 2022-2023 Annual Education Results Report (AERR) identified a system focus on supporting student academic achievement.
-The AERR highlighted areas of growth as well as opportunities to support students.
+The 2023-2024 Annual Education Results Report (AERR) identified a system focus on supporting student academic achievement highlighting areas of growth and opportunities to support students.

 The collective efforts of all staff have seen a positive impact on student growth throughout kindergarten to grade 12.
-Intentional and responsive planning for all students ensures multiple entry points for learners.
+Intentional planning for all students ensures multiple entry points for learners.
 Multiple interventions and a focus at the high school on multiple pathways to high school completion, continues to support students.
 Student transitions within K-12 and into the world of work are identified as areas for growth.